hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 }).then(function () {
     return rb.add(200);
 }).then(function (value) {
-    // we start from the oldest item.
+    // We start from the oldest item.
-    // if you want to start from the next item, call rb.tailSequence()+1 return rb.headSequence();
+    // If you want to start from the next item, call rb.tailSequence()+1 return rb.headSequence();
 }).then(function (sequence) {
     return rb.readOne(sequence).then(function (value) {